 Charred Trees on Going to the Sun Road

-I spent the month before exploring Yellowstone and it was then that I started hearing news reports like “Glacier National Park Wildfire Explodes to 1,000 Acres” saying that “Going-to-the-Sun Road is closed between the St. Mary entrance on the east side and Avalanche on the west side.
-The Rising Sun Motor Inn, operated by Glacier National Park Lodges and the Rising Sun Campground were evacuated on Tuesday evening.
-It’s not known at this time when the east side of the park will reopen.”
-I sure didn’t want to deal with the disappointment of going all the way there and not being able to complete the Going to the Sun Road yet again.
+I spent the month before exploring Yellowstone and I started hearing news reports like “Glacier National Park Wildfire Explodes to 1,000 Acres” resulting in Going to the Sun Road being closed.
+I sure didn’t want to deal with the disappointment of going all the way there and not being able to complete the road yet again.
 So I debated myself on whether or not I should even go, but I was ready to leave Yellowstone and there was nowhere else I was itching to be so I figured I’d go ahead and take my chances that at some point during a month there I’d get to see something.
 I never regretted that decision and periodic blue sky days managed to make up for a lot of grey, smoky sky days and just made me appreciate them all the more.

 13′ 6″ clearance from West Glacier entrance off Hwy.
 2. This is how you get into Apgar Village, including the campground.